daniele-salerno/Gender-Classifier-CV/README.md

 # Gender-Classifier-CV
 In my first approach with a CNN
-Using this [dataset](https://www.kaggle.com/taha07/gender-classification-using-opencv) from Kaggle I made a Camera able to real time classify people by gender
+Using this [dataset](https://s3.eu-west-3.amazonaws.com/profession.ai/datasets/faces_gender.zip) I made a Camera able to real time classify people by gender

-Libraries: opencv-python, keras
+Libraries: opencv-python, TensorFlow/Keras